robingranqvist/word-frequency-analyser/README.md

 #### When would you need it?

-I'm not really sure.
 Maybe if you're writing SEO-content and want to check the frequency of a keyword in your articles?
-Maybe if you want to write a love letter and not
+Ehm, not sure.